Aliases for CYP2C19 Gene

 GeneCards Summary for CYP2C19 Gene

 CYP2C19 (Cytochrome P450 Family 2 Subfamily C Member 19) is a Protein Coding gene.
 Diseases associated with CYP2C19 include Mephenytoin Poor Metabolizer and Cyp2c19-Related Altered Drug Metabolism.
-Among its related pathways are Gefitinib Pathway, Pharmacokinetics and Phenytoin Pathway, Pharmacokinetics.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
 GO annotations related to this gene include enzyme binding and iron ion binding.
 An important paralog of this gene is CYP2C9.

 UniProtKB/Swiss-Prot for CYP2C19 Gene